 November to April: Hot days and very warm nights typify the Wet Season so anything goes as long as it is cool - shorts, light-weight shirts, cool tops, perhaps some light slacks.
 You would not need a jacket in the very warm evenings.
 Raincoats are not necessary as you will find most people use and provide umbrellas and, if on a tour during wet weather many tour operators provide light ponchos.

-May to October: May can still be fairly warm during the day but the nights are becoming cooler, and mainly in July and August a jacket may be needed in the evenings.
-But the days throughout this cooler Dry Season are normally still pleasantly warm so again, light shirts, shorts, and tops are still all you will really need, with something a little warmer for night-time.
+May to October: May can still be fairly warm during the day but the nights are becoming cooler, and mainly in July and August a jacket may be needed in the evenings - in fact some winter nights can be quite cool and guests are often amazed that on cool mornings they very occasionally need the little heaters we provide in all our bungalows!
+But the days throughout this cooler Dry Season are normally still pleasantly warm so again, light shirts, shorts and tops are still all you will really need, with something a little warmer for evenings.

 June 1st is officially the start of winter here and sure enough that day saw our daytime temperature 'plunge' to a chilly 23 C (73.4 F)!
 Honestly, that is quite cool for us who live in the tropics!!!
 Usually we expect about 28 C during the day and down to about 18 C at... read more...